 Chuuk Campus is located on the island of Weno in Chuuk State.
-It serves approximately 200 fulltime students each semester. present, the campus occupies a leased site located along the waterfront in the business section of Weno.
-COM-FSM/Chuuk offers associate degree program in pre-teacher preparation and certificate of achievement programs in secretarial science, bookkeeping, prenursing assistant, and basic public health (CABPH).
-The Cooperative Research and Extension component of the Land Grant Program has been integrated into the operations of Chuuk Campus.
+It serves approximately 200 fulltime students each semester.
+At present, the campus occupies a leased site located along the waterfront in the business section of Weno.
+COM-FSM/Chuuk offers associate degree program in pre-teacher preparation, a third year certificate of achievement in teacher preparation- elementary, and a bachelor's degree in Elementary Education, and certificate of achievement programs in secretarial science, bookkeeping, pre- nursing assistant, and basic public health (CABPH).
+The CooperativeResearch and Extension component of the Land Grant Program has been integrated into the operations of Chuuk Campus.